-The term 'Mediterranean Diet' describes a specific mix of dietary food ingredients, shown to promote health and long life in people from many countries, including the UK and the USA.
+The term 'Mediterranean Diet' describes a specific mix of dietary food ingredients, shown to promote health and long life in people.

 The word Mediterranean refers to the origins of the diet, rather than to specific foods such as Greek or Italian foods.